StepanStepanovic/-Large-Small-Language-Model/README.md

 git clone https://github.com/your_username/text-generation-transformer.git
 cd text-generation-transformer
 ```
-2. Train the Model
+### 2. Train the Model
 To train the model from scratch, run:

 bash
 Copy code
 python training.py
-Alternatively, open model_training.ipynb in Jupyter Notebook to view and experiment with the training process.
+Alternatively, if you don't have pytorch installed, open model_training.ipynb in google Colab  to view and experiment with the training process.

-3. Generate Text Using the Pre-trained Model
+### 3. Generate Text Using the Pre-trained Model
 To generate text using the pre-trained model, run:

 bash